strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/Haraka.md

 # Haraka

-**Goal:** Build a simple, completely hands‑on Haraka (Node.js SMTP) lab that demonstrates SMTP interaction and emphasizes *cyber deception* by using the `tarpit` plugin to slow and frustrate attackers.
-Steps are step‑by‑step commands so anyone can follow.
+**Goal:** Build a simple Haraka SMTP that demonstrates SMTP interaction, using the `tarpit` plugin to slow and frustrate attackers

 ---